dhurlburtusa/shortcuts/json_web_token/json_web_token-notes.md

 **Header**

-The header typically consists of two parts: the type of the token, which is JWT, and the hashing algorithm being used, such as HMAC SHA256 or RSA.
+The header typically consists of two parts: the type of the token, which is `JWT`, and the hashing algorithm being used, such as HMAC SHA256 or RSA.

 For example: